ddttom/doc2web/docs/prd.md

 - Implement clickable TOC navigation with hierarchical section mapping and accessibility compliance
 - Provide return to top button with theme-aware styling, smooth scrolling, and full accessibility support
 - Provide return to top button functionality for improved user navigation and accessibility
+- Ensure proper bullet point margin alignment and formatting with document margins
+- Prevent incorrect bullet formatting in table cells where bullets should not appear
+- Implement proper hanging indent behavior for bullet lists matching Word's formatting standards

 ### 1.3 Project Scope